postgeek/PostGeekEngine/contributing.md

 ## Unit Tests

 We use [jest](https://jestjs.io/) for all our unit testing needs.
-We require that new functionality be tested to a minimum to makesure it respects the COS (conditions of success) defined in the issue.
+We require that new functionality be tested to a minimum to make sure it respects the COS (conditions of success) defined in the issue.

 Running the project's unit tests